Peter F. Nájera

-Before his career in non-profit management, Pete served as Vice President for the world’s largest biomass energy producer, which he helped build from the ground up as an entrepreneurial, pre-revenue startup.
-With a global footprint of facilities and associated supply chain, Pete supervised a $300 million international operation in Europe, Latin America, and throughout the United States.
+Before his career in non-profit management, Pete served as Vice President for the world’s largest biomass energy manufacturer, which he helped build from the ground up as an entrepreneurial, pre-revenue startup in the renewable energy space.
+With a global footprint of facilities (10), employees (400) and associated supply chain, Pete supervised a $300 million international operation in Europe, Latin America, and throughout USA.

 A former Army Officer and combat veteran, Pete honed his leadership and critical thinking skills in adverse and high pressure conditions around the world to include the DMZ in Korea, the Cold War border between East and West Germany, Operation Desert Storm in Iraq, and the Green Line in Cyprus.
 He was awarded the Bronze Star and the Valorous Unit Award for his combat service.
+Pete has led organizations as small as 16 people to ones as large as 1000.
 Pete also served in the Pentagon as a Harvard Fellow and advisor to the Secretary of Defense, and later in the Executive Office of the President as a White House Fellow.

 Pete has been recognized with a number of national and regional leadership awards including the prestigious MacArthur Leadership Award, the Draper Leadership Award, and Notre Dame’s Corby Award for distinguished government service.
 A member of the Council on Foreign Relations, Pete has also served as a Young Leader Fellow in Britain, France, Austria and Japan.
-Pete’s community service and philanthropic endeavors include volunteering with Habitat for Humanity and the Special Olympics.
-He is also a past supporter of National Children’s Medical Center, Best Buddies International, and the YMCA.
+Pete’s community service and philanthropic endeavors include volunteering with Reading is Fundamental, the Hispanic College Institute at Fort Hays, Habitat for Humanity and the Special Olympics.
+He is also a supporter of Wichita's Catholic Charities, Kansas Make-A-Wish, Wichita's Share-the-Season Program, and the YMCA.
 He is a former board member of Notre Dame's Hispanic Alumni and US Japan's Leadership Program.
 Pete received his undergraduate degree in Business Administration from the University of Notre Dame and earned a master’s degree from Harvard University.

 Corri is an active community volunteer at St. Peter's Catholic Church and at St. Peter's Catholic School.
 She has also been involved as a volunteer with Kansas Food Bank and their Food-4-Kids program, Big Brother Big Sisters, and the Lord's Diner Wichita to help combat hunger in the community with dignity and respect.
 Corri began her studies at Kansas State University before earning her B.A. in Psychology from Wichita State University.

-Robert manages all facets of the Foundation's accounting needs including but not limited to the annual tax return, grant documentation, required distributions, and assisting with all IRS compliance requirements.
-Previously, he worked for a small CPA firm and prior to that an oil & gas company based in Wichita.
+Becky manages all facets of the Foundation's accounting needs including but not limited to the annual tax return, grant documentation, required distributions, and assisting with all IRS compliance requirements.
+She has worked closely with other Rudd operating companies for 7 years.